 Join us for Get Started

-Welcome to UTSC!
-You’ve made a great choice to pursue your academic goals here and we’re here to support you along the way.
+Welcome to U of T Scarborough!
+You’ve made a great choice to pursue your academic goals here and we are here to support you along the way.

-Get Started is a fun and interactive one-day academic orientation event created for incoming students to welcome you to UTSC, support you in transitioning to university and help you prepare for selecting your courses.
-Parents/guests are also invited to attend Get Started, as we have important information and details to share with them as well.
+Get Started is an interactive academic orientation created for incoming students to welcome you to U of T Scarborough, support you in transitioning to university and help you prepare for selecting your courses.
+Parents and Supporters are also invited to engage with Partnering to Support Your Student, a series of sessions to share important information and resources available to prepare them for their students transition.

 Before you Begin Classes